 Facility Manager’s Responsibility for Fire Sprinkler Design and Hazards Evaluations

 Unbeknownst to most facility managers, contractors don’t evaluate whether the fire sprinkler’s design adequately protects a facility during inspection, testing, or maintenance services.
 Fire sprinkler design evaluations are a separate service and are part of a facility manager’s fire sprinkler responsibilities.
 You should consider a fire sprinkler system design evaluation when there’s a change that could affect the original specifications of the fire sprinkler design and installation such as:

 - Water supply

 - Storage materials

 - Storage arrangement

-Facility managers are also responsible for hazard evaluations.
-If there are new hazards or changes to a facility, a fire protection system service contractor or fire protection engineer needs to evaluate the existing fire sprinkler system’s capabilities.
+Facility managers responsibilities also include hazard evaluations.
+When there are new hazards or changes to a facility, a fire protection system service contractor or fire protection engineer needs to evaluate the existing fire sprinkler system’s capabilities.
 Additionally, prior to any fire sprinkler services, you must make the fire protection contractor aware of any hazardous materials within the facility.

 Water-filled fire sprinkler systems are susceptible to freezing when there isn’t an antifreeze solution or proper insulation.
 One of the facility manager’s fire sprinkler responsibilities includes maintaining a minimum temperature of 40°F throughout the facility.
-This helps prevent fire sprinkler pipes from freezing.
+This is critical because it helps prevent fire sprinkler pipes from freezing.
 Additionally, you should check and make sure that the following areas/items don’t expose fire sprinklers to freezing temperatures:

 - Concealed spaces